Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems

-where $\tensor{c}$ denotes the damping coefficient matrix, $\tensor{k}$ denotes the stiffness coefficient matrix.
-In light of the proposition proposed by \cite{2010arXiv1007.2709L} an attempt is made to represent the dissipative mechanical system (\ref{eq:eq1}) as an infinite-dimensional Hamilton's equation.
-This proposition asserts that for any non-conservative classical mechanical system and any initial condition, there exists a conservative one; the two systems share one and only one common phase curve; the Hamiltonian of the conservative system is the sum of the total energy of the non-conservative system on the aforementioned phase curve and a constant depending on the initial condition.
-In sec. \ref{sec:2} the demonstration of the proposition is first reported.
-Analogous to Hamiltonian description of ideal fluid in Lagrangian variables and that of Poisson-Vlasov equations, we attempt to define Lagrangian and Hamiltonian as an integral over the entire initial value space.
-The generalized coordinates and the canonical momentum will be thought of as the function of the initial value and time.
-A new Poisson bracket will be defined to represent Eq. (\ref{eq:eq1}) as an infinite-dimensional Hamilton's Equation.
-This process will be in detail presented in Sec. \ref{sec:3}.
+which can be reduced to Eq. (\ref{eq:eq1}) by a first-order linearization procedure.
+Analogous to the Hamiltonian description of an ideal fluid in Lagrangian variables and that of Poisson-Vlasov equations, we define the Lagrangian and Hamiltonian as an integral over the entire initial value space.
+The generalized coordinates and the canonical momentum will be thought of as functions of the initial value and time.
+A new Poisson bracket will be defined to represent Eq. (\ref{eq:eq1}) as an infinite-dimensional Hamiltonian system.
+This process will be presented in detail in Sec. \ref{sec:3}.